 Ah, the 50s.
 This is the age when we start asking that well-known question, “Where did I put my keys?”
 In terms of memory, the areas that decline most include episodic memories (remembering what you ate for lunch) and source memories (remembering where you read about something).

 Changing your habits can pay mental dividends.
 About one-third of the risk factors for dementia are potentially modifiable through lifestyle changes.
-Here are a few strategies to strengthen your gray cells.
+Here are a few lifestyle changes to consider: